September-October Issue Coming Your Way

 Our “My Thoughts Exactly” is an essay by a young alumna, Amanda Berkey ’07, who’s doing a Teach for America gig in inner-city Philadelphia … our “Everyday People” profilee is Rick Johnson ’82, the newly hired horticulturist for the Penn State Arboretum … our lead story in Penn State Pulse is a profile of Penn State Altoona prof Athleen Stere, who has retired (sort of) at the age of 88 … and the athlete profile that leads off the Sports section is Jason Yeisley, an oft-injured soccer player who is finally back on the field for the Nittany Lions.

 This is our fattest issue ever: 104 pages.
 We’ll look forward to hearing your feedback on it.

 Tina Hay, editor

-Entry filed under: Other Penn State sports, Penn State Altoona, The Penn Stater magazine, Undergraduate education, University Park campus.
+Entry filed under: Altoona, Other Penn State sports, The Penn Stater magazine, Undergraduate education, University Park.
 Tags: Athleen Stere, Betsy Aardsma, Cael Sanderson, Paul Duda, Penn State Arboretum, Rick Johnson, Teach for America, Vicki Glembocki.